jbilander/sqlite-jdbc/README.md

         requires sqlite.jdbc;
 <br />

+For Windows: Remember to include the libeay32.dll (project location: shell/Windows/x86_64/libeay32.dll) into your project (since sqlitejdbc.dll depends on it), typically the bin-folder is a suitable place to put it in if building a native image with the jlink-command.
+Otherwise you will get an UnsatisfiedLinkError like this:

+    Failed to load native library:sqlite-3.20.0-66f1d3a4-e58b-48af-bf4b-b35b6c162298-sqlitejdbc.dll. osinfo: Windows/x86_64 java.lang.UnsatisfiedLinkError: C:\Users\Username\AppData\Local\Temp\sqlite-3.20.0-66f1d3a4-e58b-48af-bf4b-b35b6c162298-sqlitejdbc.dll: Can't find dependent libraries

 This is the only sqlcipher-pragma implemented in this version:
 - key <br /><br />
 Key used for encrypting/decrypting database, as string "passphrase"